DeivaProjects/docs/docs/getting-started.md

 Welcome!

 This section provides an overview of Octopus Deploy by explaining how Octopus Deploy fits into your application delivery pipeline.
-It provides an overview of the major concepts in Octopus and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own on-premises Octopus or Octopus Cloud.
+It provides an overview of the major concepts in Octopus and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own self-hosted Octopus or Octopus Cloud.

 ## Octopus in Your Delivery Process {#Gettingstarted-Octopusinyourdeliveryprocess}